 Many people wonder if a special diet will affect the course of SMA.
 While it’s certainly true that children and adults with SMA need good nutrition, so far, there’s little evidence to suggest that any particular type of diet is useful against SMA — and in fact some diets may be harmful.

 For example, special formulas made up of broken-down protein components called amino acids — so-called "elemental diets" — actually may cause problems for children with SMA who have little muscle tissue.
 Some experts say blood levels of these amino acids can become too high if there isn’t enough muscle tissue to properly use them.

-Your MDA clinic physician and other staff members at the clinic can help you with nutritional issues for yourself or your child.
+An MDA Care Center physician and other staff members can help you with nutritional issues for yourself or your child.

 How much and what kinds of activity are best?